 Dyer Island Conservation Trust is a non-profit organization that preserves Dyer Island and Dyer Island Marine Protected Area as an example of healthy, unspoiled coastal biodiversity for the benefit and enjoyment of future generations.

-Dyer Island Conservation Trust works in close partnership to achieve its goals: Dyer Island and Dyer Island Marine Protected Area, the conservation of Dungeness crab, Cape fur seals, various dolphin species, vulnerable great white shark, southern right whales, and other marine life.
+Dyer Island Conservation Trust works in close partnership to achieve its goals: protecting Dyer Island and the Dyer Island Marine Protected Area, and the conservation of the African penguin, Cape fur seals, various dolphin species, the vulnerable great white shark, southern right whales, and other marine life.

 The Trust currently has a volunteer program that is designed to meet the needs of interested volunteers with specialized skills, while working on projects with marine biologists, other environmental organizations that Dyer Island Conservation Trust works with.